TeamSHIRO/AKL/CONTRIBUTING.md

      */
     ```

-    You should also include an SPDX license identifier at the top of the source file:
+    You should also include an SPDX license identifier at the top of any file using comments:

     ```
     SPDX-License-Identifier: LicenseRef-Apache-2.0-NoModNotice
     ```

-    Optionally, you may include a copyright notice alongside it:
+    Optionally, you may include a copyright notice at the top of any file using comments:

     ```
     Copyright (C) Year YourName
     ```
     Note: You don't need to format a copyright notice exactly like this example.

-    The file description is required, while the license and copyright headers are optional but recommended for clarity
+    The file description is required for source files, while the license and copyright headers are optional but
-    and attribution.
+    recommended for clarity and attribution.

 * **Header Guards:** To prevent multiple inclusions, all header files (`.hpp`) must use include guards.
 The naming
   convention for these guards should follow the pattern: